School leaders are uniquely placed to impact literacy

 Obviously, setting up standardized testing and reporting is only a first step towards a high-impact literacy strategy, and its usefulness depends on how we act upon it.
 But is prerequisite to any other decisions or interventions, takes little time, and can often spark the questions and conversations that lead to wise decisions.

-If you are interested in developing an action plan for whole-school literacy, we offer a one-day workshop for senior leaders focused on reflection, collaboration and the development of a literacy action plan.
-Sessions run from 10 am – 3 pm.
-Our next workshops will be:
+If you are interested in developing an action plan for whole-school literacy, we offer one-day workshops for senior leaders focused on reflection, collaboration and the development of a literacy action plan.
+See here for details.

 You may also be interested in: